Keep some room in your heart for the unimaginable. Mary Oliver

 - Breath Meditation: 8 minutes

-I offer you an 8 minute guided meditation leading you through affirming intention, opening to the changing experience of the breath and closing by dropping into the experience of unchanging Presence which rests quietly in the background.
+This short guided meditation leads you through affirming intention, opening to the changing experience of the breath and closing by dropping into the experience of unchanging Presence.

 - Nourishing Inner Resource: 3 minutes

-I offer you a 3 minute guided meditation focusing on nourishing Inner Resource.
-Inner resource is the felt sense of an underlying well-being, ground, safety and calm that can be evoked through imagery, and ultimately experienced in the field of the body.
-It is a place we can turn toward to resource and nourish ourselves so that we can meet experience as it is.
+This guided meditation focuses on nourishing Inner Resource.
+Inner resource is the felt sense of an underlying well-being, ground, and safety that can be evoked through imagery, and ultimately experienced in the field of the body.

 - Pause into Timeless Presence: 2 minutes